 Garlic contains Allicin

-Honey is not only a natural sweetener, it has many vitamins and nutrients.
+Honey is not only a natural sweetener, but it also has many vitamins and nutrients.
 If used in raw form as a sweetener, it won’t spike your blood sugar.
-It’s anti-oxidant properties are powerful and it guards against free radicals which can be cancer causing. more info honey health benefits
+Its anti-oxidant properties are powerful and it guards against free radicals which can be cancer-causing. more info honey health benefits

 Do you have a recipe that’s similar to this?
 Post it in my comments and let us know how it worked for you!